 International Peer Mentor Program

-This program partners international students with current Clark College students to foster cross-cultural understanding and to assist international students in their academic and cultural transition.
-International Peer Mentors help international students acclimate to life at Clark College and in the U.S. by inviting them to activities and social events, introducing them to many of the College traditions such as sporting events, theatre productions, Spring Thing, International Education Week and the Sakura Festival.
-Each mentor assists a group of two or three international students and is paired with a group by International Programs prior to the start of each quarter.
+The International Peer Mentor Program connects new international students with current Clark College students who are interested in helping international students in their Clark College and cultural transition.
+International Peer Mentors will help new international students acclimate to life at Clark College and in the U.S. during Orientation and by inviting them to activities and social events, introducing them to many of the College traditions such as sporting events, theatre productions, Spring Thing, International Education Week and the Sakura Festival.
+New international students will be assigned to an International Peer Mentor prior to the start of the quarter by the International Programs Office.
+Selected students will be assigned to groups consisting of approximately seven to ten international students.
+This one-year volunteer appointment is a great opportunity to build important intercultural leadership skills!

-Deadline to apply to become an International Peer Mentor for Spring 2014 is February 14, 2014:
+Deadline to apply to become an International Peer Mentor for 2014-15 Academic Year is June 6, 2014:

 The Diversity Center, located in Gaiser Hall 214, is a welcoming and